shaydaj/BitcoinWallet/README.md

 # BitcoinWallet

-Following a tutorial (without UI).
+Following a tutorial.
 Code is not mine!